This post was most recently updated on September 12th, 2019.Reading Time: 2 minutes.

 Try running your project.
 If your issue was the same as mine, you should be good to go now!

-Still not good to do?
+Still not good to go?
+Maybe your issue is a bit different.
 Let me know in the comments section below and let’s see if we can figure it out!

 He's been a developer from 2004 (starting with PHP and Java), and he's been bending and twisting SharePoint into different shapes since MOSS.
 Nowadays he's not only working on SharePoint, but also on .NET projects, Azure, Office 365 and a lot of other stuff.